City Survivability Rankings for Japanese / Sushi Restaurant

 - What tools can help me choose the right city for a Japanese / Sushi Restaurant?

-- Which US city has the best survivability for Japanese / Sushi Restaurant?
+- Which US city has the best survivability for Japanese / Sushi Restaurants?

 Summary